9 Important Slavic Gods and Goddesses

 His connection to Dazbog was also touched on by the Russian-American linguist Roman Jakobson.
 He mentioned that Stribog could be mentioned as a ‘complementary god’ to Dazbog as a disperser of his good fortune.

 He is represented as an old man with a white beard carrying a horn to signal the onset of incoming winds.
-Stribog has a counterpart in the Hindu Mythology, namely Vayu, who is the Lord of Winds and a deity of breath.
+Stribog has a counterpart in Hindu Mythology, namely Vayu, who is the Lord of Winds and a deity of breath.

-Lada, the Goddess of Love
+Lada: The Goddess of Love

 Love does make the world go round.
 Without love, there can be no progress among human beings.